 Read praise for The Education of a Daffodil/Di bildung fun a geln nartsis.

-Read “Radio Nights in Candyland” in Pyrokinection, “Alley Apparition (Without Pierogis)” in Hamilton Stone Review, “From Night to Night” in Jewrotica, “Portrait of a Predecessor” in Jewrotica, and “In Blue Moonlight” in Jewrotica, “Dialogues in Transit,” “Dreams of Declamation: an Invitation,” and “Love in the Reign of Raining Rockets” in Dead Snakes, “Clarissa’s Convocation of Muses” in The Ofi Press Magazine, “The Problem of Cacophony” in miller’s pond poetry magazine, “1:00 A.M.
+Read an earlier version of “Radio Nights in Candyland” in Pyrokinection, “Alley Apparition (Without Pierogis)” in Hamilton Stone Review, “From Night to Night” in Jewrotica, “Portrait of a Predecessor” in Jewrotica, and “In Blue Moonlight” in Jewrotica, “Dialogues in Transit,” “Dreams of Declamation: an Invitation,” and “Love in the Reign of Raining Rockets” in Dead Snakes, “Clarissa’s Convocation of Muses” in The Ofi Press Magazine, “The Problem of Cacophony” in miller’s pond poetry magazine, “1:00 A.M.
 Beneath Bronze Arches” in Masque & Spectacle, “The Introvert Who (Almost) Ran for Town Council” in Wild Violet Literary Magazine, “Midnight in the Garden of Gridiron,” “Musings (Made-Up) of Melanie,” and “On a Given Sunday” in The Tower Journal, “The Intruder Overhead” and “Return of the Repressed” in Foliate Oak Literary Magazine, “First Fruit (and Aftermath)” in Beltway Poetry Quarterly, and “Where Once Were Cherry Blossoms” in Hill Rag.

 Blume Lempel is a fearless storyteller whose imagination skillfully moves between the realistic and the fantastic, the lyrical and the philosophical.
 Her subjects, like her settings – Paris, Poland, Brooklyn, Tel Aviv, California – range widely.
 A Holocaust survivor speaks to the shadows in her garden; a pious old woman imagines romance, a New York subway commuter forges a bond with a homeless woman; and in the title story, a mother is drawn into a transgressive relationship with her blind son.
 Lempel’s narratives are masterpieces of poetic imagery and startling modernist touches, suffused with an abiding compassion.
 Readers of these stories, superbly translated by Ellen Cassedy and Yermiyahu Ahron Taub, are in for a stunning literary journey.
 Winner of the 2012 Translation Prize awarded by the Yiddish Book Center and the 2014-2017 Fenia and Yaakov Leviant Memorial Prize in Yiddish Studies.